ci4energy/ci4energy.github.io/smartea2019.md

     <a href="{{ site.baseurl }}/"><img src="{{ site.baseurl }}/assets/oliver.jpeg" alt="Oliver" height="200" hspace="10" vspace="10"></a>
 </div>

-<b>Oliver Kramer</b>, Carl von Ossietzky University Oldenburg, Germany

-Oliver Kramer is Assistant Professor (Juniorprofessor) for Computational Intelligence at the University of Oldenburg in Germany.
-His main research interests are machine learning, evolutionary optimization, and their application to real-world domains.
-He received a PhD from the University of Paderborn, Germany, in 2008.
-After a postdoc stay at the TU Dortmund, Germany, from 2007 to 2009, and the International Computer Science Institute in Berkeley (USA) in 2010, he became Juniorprofessor at the Bauhaus University Weimar, later Juniorprofessor at the Department of Computing Science at the University of Oldenburg, where he finished his habilitation in 2013.
+<b>Fernando Lezama</b>, GECAD-Polytechnic of Porto, Portugal

+Fernando Lezama received an M.Sc. degree (with Honors) in Electronic Engineering (2011), and a Ph.D. in ITCs (2014) both from the Monterrey Institute of Technology and Higher Education (ITESM), Mexico.
+Currently, he is a researcher at GECAD, Polytechnic of Porto, Portugal, where he works in the development of intelligent systems for optimization in smart grids.
+His research interests include computational intelligence, evolutionary computation, and optimization of smart grids and optical networks.

-More information can be found at: <a href="http://www.ci.uni-oldenburg.de">here</a>
+More information can be found at: <a href="https://www.researchgate.net/profile/Fernando_Lezama2">here</a>

 <div style="float: left">
     <a href="{{ site.baseurl }}/"><img src="{{ site.baseurl }}/assets/mw-cyclists.jpeg" alt="Markus" height="200" hspace="10" vspace="10"></a>
 </div>

-<b>Markus Wagner</b>, University of Adelaide, Australia

-Markus Wagner is a Senior Lecturer at the School of Computer Science, University of Adelaide, Australia.
-He has done his PhD studies at the Max Planck
-Institute for Informatics in Saarbruecken, Germany and at the University of Adelaide, Australia.
-His research topics range from mathematical runtime analysis of heuristic optimisation algorithms and theory-guided algorithm design to applications of heuristic methods to renewable energy production, professional team cycling and software engineering.
-So far, he has been a program committee member 29 times, and he has written over 60 articles with over 60 different co-authors.
-He has chaired several education-related committees within the IEEE CIS, and he is co-founder and current co-chair of the organising task force.
+<b>Joao Soares</b>, GECAD-Polytechnic of Porto, Portugal

+João Soares has a BSc in computer science and a master in Electrical Engineering in Portugal, namely Polytechnic of Porto.
+He attained his PhD degree in Electrical and Computer Engineering at UTAD university.
+He his a researcher at GECAD – Research Group on Intelligent Engineering and Computing for Advanced Innovation and Development.
+His research interests include optimization in power and energy systems, including heuristic, hybrid and classical optimization.

 More information can be found at: <a href="http://cs.adelaide.edu.au/~markus">here</a>